Know Thrombosis: Learn & Share

 The most important thing you can do to protect yourself from a life-threatening blood clot is to learn if you are at risk.
 Know the signs and symptoms and contact your health care professional immediately if needed.

 In 2012, the World Health Assembly (WHA) set a global target to reduce premature deaths from non-infectious disease - including cardiovascular disease - by 25 percent by 2025.
 To meet this goal, WTD and our partners believe that the WHA must directly address thrombosis, specifically VTE and AFib.

-In May 2015, the ISTH and WTD steering committee called for increased attention to thrombosis in a statement to the World Health Organization's (WHO) 68th World Health Assembly.
+The ISTH and WTD steering committee continues to call for increased attention to thrombosis, first in a statement to the World Health Organization's (WHO) 68th World Health Assembly in 2015.
 Key to this effort is the inclusion of VTE as a specific cause of death in the WHO's next Global Burden of Disease study.
+Will you help?